masasakano/plain_text/.github/README.md

 separately to split them further.

 {PlainText::ParseRule#apply} and {PlainText::Part.parse} are the standard
-methods to apply the rules to an object (either String or {PlainText::Part}.
+methods to apply the rules to an object (either String or {PlainText::Part}).

 ## Command-line tools